 Rubbery mats, carpets, rugs, or foams are usually made from recycled tires, which makes them pretty good at absorbing sound.

-Carpets are often used in offices, and they’re also a good idea if you have kids or pets at home because they help to protect your flooring and make it last longer.
+Carpets are often used in offices, and they’re also a good idea if you have kids or pets at home (where you practice woodworking) because they help to protect your flooring and make it last longer.

 10- Green Glue

-Green glue is a type of viscous adhesive that is used to improve the soundproofing properties of walls, ceilings, and floors.
+Green glue is a viscous adhesive used to improve the soundproofing properties of walls, ceilings, and floors.

-When applied between two layers of drywall, green glue can help significantly reduce noise levels by absorbing and dissipating sound waves.
+Green glue can help significantly reduce noise levels by absorbing and dissipating sound waves when applied between two layers of drywall.

-In addition, green glue is an environmentally friendly product that is non-toxic and easy to apply.
+In addition, green glue is environmentally friendly, non-toxic, and easy to apply.

-While it may not be the most attractive soundproofing solution, green glue is an effective way to reduce noise levels in your home.
+While it may not be the most attractive soundproofing solution, green glue is an effective way to reduce noise levels in your home and workshop.

 11- Mass-Loaded Vinyl